 Where can we enjoy a snack or lunch?

 You are welcome to bring your own food and have a picnic!
 There are picnic tables available outside, benches in our courtyard, and a covered pavilion area with some tables and seating.
-We also have a few snacks and drinks available in our gift shop.
-Please note that food and drink are not permitted inside the exhibits.
+We also have a few snacks, drinks, and hot coffee available in our gift shop.
+Please note that only covered beverages are allowed in our indoor exhibits.